 But agreements are complex.
 Not all countries are covered.
 Some agreements apply only if you meet certain conditions.
 Some apply only to certain types of work or benefits.

 Missing this information is costly.
-An expat who paid 10 years of Class 2 contributions (£1,820) might not have needed to, if they had realized their Australian work period counted via the bilateral agreement.
-Always check before assuming you need to pay.
+An expat who paid 10 years of Class 2 contributions (£1,820) might not have needed to, if they had realised their Australian work period counted via the bilateral agreement.
+Always verify before assuming you need to pay.

-One of the most misunderstood aspects of UK State Pension for expats is the difference between frozen and unfrozen pensions.
+One of the most misunderstood aspects of UK State Pension for expats is the difference between frozen and uprated pensions.

 A frozen pension is one that does not increase annually.
 When you reach State Pension age and claim, you receive your entitlement amount (e.g., £230.25/week).
 That amount stays the same for the rest of your life, regardless of inflation or wage growth in the UK.

-An unfrozen pension increases annually through the "triple lock" mechanism.
-The UK government increases State Pension by the highest of: earnings growth, inflation, or 2.5%.
+An uprated pension increases annually through the "triple lock" mechanism.
+The UK government increases State Pension by the highest of: earnings growth, inflation (CPI), or 2.5%.
 Your pension grows year on year.

 Over a 20-year retirement, the difference is substantial.